Recognize first your true nature, which is the true nature of everything, and then all else in life will naturally fall into place.

 And that is a clue!
 Someone once said, “Seek ye first the kingdom of heaven…..”

-For the sake of this discussion, we’ll talk about two domains of Being.
-One is immanent and is perceivable by our senses and nervous system.
+For the sake of this discussion, we’ll talk about two domains of Being which are actually two expressions of the same thing, so to speak.
+One is Immanent (Shakti) and is perceivable by our senses and nervous system.
 We can perceive this domain and thus we can think about it.
 To some extent it appears that we can manipulate and control it.
 This immanent domain is the world we live in.
 Consciousness is this domain.
-Consciousness manifests, pervades and sustains it.
-Without Consciousness, it does not exist.
+Consciousness manifests it, pervades it, sustains it and is it.
+All there is, is Consciousness.
 Another clue.

-The other domain of our being is silent, still, empty.
-It is the absolute transcendent.
+The other domain of our being is silent, still, empty, non-existing.
+It is No Thing.
+It is the Absolute Transcendent (Shiva).
 Since it has no attributes or qualities, it is imperceivable and inconceivable by our mind.
-For the mind, this seems like a good idea because then it doesn’t have to think or worry about it.
+For the mind, this seems like a great idea because then it doesn’t have to think or worry about it.
 But it does anyway.
 Constantly.
 Because the void is here, always here, waiting.
 It is always saying, “Pay me now or pay me later.”
 The mind can believe what ever it wants, but it knows one little slip and it is over!
 This is the existential despair that is an underlying theme of our lives.
 This is the source of our constant fear and anxiety.

 This transcendent domain is your true nature.
 It is unborn, prior to everything and anything, including what you think and believe you are.
 It is imperceivable and inconceivable.
 We can’t know it.
 We are it!